MathiyazhaganDhanapal/Digital-Signal-Processing--FIR-BAND-STOP-FILTER-DESIGN/README.md

 Step 2: Read the values of Order of the filter N.

-Step 3: Find out the desired impulse response of the Band Stop filter Coefficient.
+Step 3: Find out the desired impulse response of the Band Pass filter Coefficient.

 Step 4: Find out the windowing sequence.